About This Site

 - CR: County road

-- Decommission: Term used by road enthusiasts to describe the removal of an US or Interstate route numbering.
-It can also refer to the removal or re-designation of a state highway.
+- Decommission: Term used by road enthusiasts to describe the removal of a US or Interstate route numbering.
+This could result in either a renumbering or a turnback.

 - Expressway: A multi-lane divided highway that still has intersections, but may have the occasional interchange